Our contributing writers to the Wellcome Sanger Institute Blog.

 Katja Kivinen joined MalariaGEN consortium and Sanger Institute Malaria Programme in 2007.
 She is involved in all stages of human malaria projects, from strategic planning to data analysis, but her main focus is on managing the progress of human DNA samples through genomic pipelines and acting as an interface between pipeline and faculty teams at Sanger Institute and the MalariaGEN coordination centre in Oxford.
 Katja is interested in understanding how genetic variation affects an individual’s risk of disease.”

-Elizabeth is a post doctoral fellow at the Wellcome Trust Sanger Institute, who is working in the group of Gordan Dougan.
+Elizabeth is a post doctoral fellow at the Wellcome Sanger Institute, who is working in the group of Gordan Dougan.

-Jimmy Liu is a PhD student in the Statistical Genetics team at the Wellcome Trust Sanger Institute.
+Jimmy Liu was a PhD student in the Statistical Genetics team at the Wellcome Sanger Institute.
 His research is on the genetics of autoimmune diseases, with a focus on immune-related liver and inflammatory bowel diseases.
 Using a combination of dense genotyping and whole-genome sequencing approaches, it is hoped that the identification of genetic variants that underlie disease susceptibility along with their biological functions will allow us to develop more complete models of how genetic variation contribute to disease aetiology.

-Jane is a Senior Computer Biologist in the human and vertebrate annotation (Havana) team at the Wellcome Trust Sanger Institute.
-Her work involves manually annotating primarily the human, mouse and zebrafish genomes.
+Jane was a Senior Computer Biologist in the human and vertebrate annotation (Havana) team at the Wellcome Sanger Institute.
+Her work involved manually annotating primarily the human, mouse and zebrafish genomes.
 More recently she has been involved in community annotation of the pig genome and currently the rat genome.
 As well as managing a team of manual annotators, Jane is the lead instructor of Open Door Workshops.
 In conjunction with Wellcome Trust Advanced Courses she presents human, mouse and zebrafish genome workshops around the world.

-Iain is a Postdoctoral Fellow in Professor Chris Ponting’s and Professor Thierry Voet’s groups in the Single Cell Genomics Centre at the Wellcome Trust Sanger Institute.
+Iain is a Postdoctoral Fellow in Professor Chris Ponting’s and Professor Thierry Voet’s groups in the Single Cell Genomics Centre at the Wellcome Sanger Institute.

 Matthew works in the Sequencing R&D team at the Sanger Institute where he helps to develop Next-Generation Sequencing protocols and transitions them to an operational setting.